Celebrate the Holidays A-Z

 W: It’s a Wonderful Life

 Wear your Christmas pajamas to The Strand Theatre to enjoy its annual screening of “It’s a Wonderful Life.”
 An angel shows a dispirited George Bailey what life would have been like for his loved ones if he’d never been born.
+Come early for an organ show before the movie begins.
 Dec.
-20.
+19.

 X: X Marks the Spot

-Test your sleuthing skills at the self-guided Holiday Hunt at Oakland Cemetery.
-Choose from three different difficulties and follow clues to solve riddles as a family.
+Test your sleuthing skills at this self-guided hunt of Oakland Cemetery.
+Follow clues to solve riddles as a family.
 Through Jan.
-2.
+3.

 Y: Yuletide Carols